JeremyAnsel/xwa_hooks/xwa_hook_pilot/zip/readme.txt

 *** Usage ***

 Suppose that the craft is "FlightModels\[Model].opt".
-To define wich meshes are animated, create a file named "FlightModels\[Model]Pilot.txt".
+To define wich meshes are animated, create a file named "FlightModels\[Model]Pilot.txt" or create a section named "[Pilot]" in "FlightModels\[Model].ini".
 If the file does not exist, default values are used:
 - X-Wing (meshes 6 and 9)
 - Y-Wing (meshes 8 et 13)